emoncms/emoncms/Modules/vis/README.md

 We then materialize the zones where it’s not good to be:

-- the too dry part (green) is the one below the curve of iso humidity 40%.
+- the too dry part (green) is the one below the curve of 40% iso humidity curve.
 - the parts that are too humid (red/orange) are between the saturation curve (100%) and the 80% iso humidity curve, in which the risks of development of moisture and fungi are high.
 The graph is ready to receive the measured values.
 The calculation of absolute humidity for a pressure of 101325 pa (the atmospheric pressure at sea level) is relatively [simple](https://github.com/emoncms/emoncms/blob/master/Modules/vis/visualisations/psychrograph.php#L146).

 From a practical point of view, you just have to build multigraphs in emoncms and use them in the pshychrographic visualization to appreciate the comfort level of your home.